mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/quick-start/index.md

     For example, state files stored in this directory are required to tear down a cluster.
     If you were to delete the state information or this directory, destroying the cluster would require you to manually perform clean-up tasks.

-1. Deploy with all of the default settings and add-ons by running the following command:
+1. Deploy with all of the default settings and addons by running the following command:

     ```bash
     konvoy up